Skip to content

 More Natural and Unpredictable Star Gates

-Star gates are no longer simply linked to surrounding ones; instead, algorithms create more natural connections.
-A visual comparison might be clearer.
+Star gates are no longer simply connected to their surroundings; instead, algorithms create more natural connections.
+The picture may be more intuitive.

-Previously, star gates were relatively regular, but now they are much harder to predict.
+Previously, star gates were somewhat regular, but now they are harder to predict.

-Of course, the modes mentioned above can be combined or omitted.
-The server will generate these automatically, creating a variety of map patterns.
+Of course, the above modes can be combined or canceled.
+The server will automatically generate them, forming various map modes.

 This is the current progress.
-With Python, the possibilities are very flexible.
-There may be even more changes in the future—stay tuned.
+Under Python, it’s very flexible.
+There may be more changes in the future, so stay tuned.

 Last edited